Ajit-Bhaskaran/cgpainting/app/DEPLOYMENT_SUCCESS.md

 - **Build Fails**: Check for TypeScript errors or missing dependencies
 - **404 Error**: Usually means the build output isn't being served correctly
-- **No index.html**: The latest fix should resolve this by copying files to the root directory
+- **No index.html**: The build script should resolve this by explicitly copying files
 - **Routing Issues**: The `_redirects` file should handle client-side routing

 ## Latest Build Log Analysis